ibm-client-engineering/output-drift-financial-llms/docs/resources/paper.md

 # Research Paper Summary

-## Output Drift in Financial LLMs: A Compliance-Focused Analysis
+## LLM Output Drift: Cross-Provider Validation & Mitigation for Financial Workflows

 This page summarizes the key findings from our research paper on output drift in large language models used for financial applications.